pinterf/mvtools/README_depans.txt

 - (20170525)
   Fix: DepanEstimate 2.10.0.2 : did not recognize Scene changes, giving valid motion vectors instead
   Depan: no change, rebuild with current headers 2.13.1.3 (20170525)
-- Fix: DepanStabilize: removed too sctrict checking for large motion vectors received from depan that resulted in like scene change
+- Fix: DepanStabilize: removed too strict checking for large motion vectors received from depan that resulted in like scene change
 - (20161228)
   Fix: for YV12 the debug info text chroma part was positioned at wrong place